this-is-angular/angular-guides/technical-writers-guide.md

 closing detail.
 A good ending gives the reader a lift, and it lingers when the article is over.

+# Headlines
+Include self-interest into every headline.
+Self interest is a reliable way to make people care and as a result act on your message.
+Self-interest means that we make our headlines signal that there is something the reader wants.

 # Links

 * [The Complete Guide to Editing Your First Draft Like a Pro](https://medium.com/better-humans/the-complete-guide-to-editing-your-first-draft-like-a-pro-b38c4fd3c1c6)